No matter how clean you keep your dog, after a walk outside, his paws will get dirty.

 Luckily, there are really easy ways to make sure your dog’s feet are in check before he comes into the house.

-In this post, you’ll learn how to clean dog paws after a walk, and what you can do to reduce the amount of dirt he tracks in.
+In this post, you’ll learn how to clean dog paws after a walk, and what you can do to reduce the amount of dirt your pooch tracks in.

 How to Keep Your Dog’s Paws Clean and Healthy?